Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 In the present example, the variational formulation is defined by using the `AllenCahnNLFormIntegrator` object.
 This is the most general form of integrator for Allen-Cahn problems.

-!!! example "Extract of the input data file with Operators and Integrators"
+!!! example "Extract of the test file with Operators and Integrators"

     ```c++ hl_lines="2 15"
         //--- Integrator : alias definition for the sake of clarity